wearetechnative/bmc/aws-profile-select.md

 For configuring different AWS profiles using a single IAM account and MFA, see the documentation here: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html

-##### AWS_MFA

-To use AWS_MFA, you need to install aws-mfa python script; check this site: [https://github.com/broamski/aws-mfa](https://github.com/broamski/aws-mfa)
-The MFA_ARN needs to be configured with the -longterm configuration.
-Check the example 'Example credential file' below, notice the line in block 'company-userauth-long-term' that starts with 'role_arn = '

 <details>
 <summary>Example config file</summary>